 I am 23 now.
-I left the abusive home I grew up in almost three years ago – pretty impulsively to be honest, haha.
+I left the town I grew up in almost three years ago – pretty impulsively to be honest, haha.
 I decided I would finally move away and was gone not even 2 weeks after.
 It was scary at first, very scary but definitely worth it.
 To this day I don’t think I have made a better decision in my life yet.
 I left the country with almost nothing and started over 400km away from my hometown.
 I felt like I needed as much space as possible.
-The last time I spoke to my dad was almost 2 years ago now.
-I think it is better this way though.
-The constant fighting just dragged the both of us down.
-Once we fully heal and are ready to maybe reconnect someday, things might be different.

 I still struggle with opening up to others and lowering these walls I have built up over time, but there’s always time to start somewhere, huh?
 And yes, sometimes memories of that time creep up into my mind, but I am in control, not any negative thoughts.
 And over time, things will get easier and better.
 Promise!
 Our thoughts can be our worst enemy, but only, if we let them.